FAA probing near miss between planes at New York airport

-NEW YORK (Reuters) - The Federal Aviation Administration said on Monday that it was investigating whether an air traffic control problem caused a near miss between two planes in New York over the weekend.
+NEW YORK, Jan 19 (Reuters) - The Federal Aviation Administration said on Monday that it was investigating whether an air traffic control problem caused a near miss between two planes in New York over the weekend.

 A JetBlue Airways Corp flight to Austin, Texas, was preparing to takeoff at New York’s John F. Kennedy International Airport on Saturday when a Caribbean Airlines flight crossed its path, the FAA said in a statement.